 When evaluating non-economic losses, courts generally consider each plaintiff’s relationship to the victim.
 For example, children could recover damages for their emotional pain and suffering and loss of guidance and companionship.
 Spouses might also be awarded compensation for emotional pain and suffering, as well as the loss of consortium.

 Although punitive damages are rarely awarded in wrongful death claims, instances involving a defendant’s particularly reprehensible behavior may justify the imposition of these exemplary damages, which are designed to punish a defendant and deter future, similar misconduct.

 Suddenly losing a loved one is difficult enough, but when the death could have been avoided, it can be even more upsetting.
 Hospital and hospice bills, funeral costs, lost earnings – the expenses can be overwhelming, and survivors may find themselves at risk of losing their homes or being evicted.

 Thankfully, Pompano Beach attorneys skilled in wrongful death law could offer valuable counsel to survivors facing such precarious situations.
-If you have lost a spouse, parent, or child due to another’s misconduct, Pompano Beach wrongful death lawyers could identify all potential defendants and piece together the evidence to build a strong case on your behalf.
+If you have lost a spouse, parent, or child due to another’s misconduct, the Pompano Beach wrongful death lawyers at Kogan & DiSalvo could identify all potential defendants and piece together the evidence to build a strong case on your behalf.
 Call the attorneys at Kogan & DiSalvo as soon as possible to take the first steps towards financial recovery.